shr-eyas/ROS/README.md

     ```

 > [!NOTE]
-> From root of your workspace
+> Next two steps to be done from the root of your workspace

 2. Resolve dependencies:
     ```bash